 ¢ent eire – By Matthew Nevin.

-I have devised ¢ent Eire for MART’s Invite or Reject which is part of Imagine Ireland and shall be broken up into the 3 cities of Chicago, New York & Los Angles .
-Through each city another element will be added to the ‘stew’ of pieces working together to create ¢ent Eire.
+¢ent Eire was part of MART’s Invite or Reject and Imagine Ireland which was exhibited across Chicago, New York & Los Angeles.
+Through each city additional elements were added to the ‘stew’ of pieces working together to create ¢ent Eire.

 Today Irish Americans make up 41 million citizens of the United States, making them the second largest ethnic group in the country.
 Widely notably associated with positions in the fire & police forces and other civil positions.